Famous Painters – Hand-Painted Reproductions

 18- Gustav Klimt (1862–1918)

-Master of Viennese symbolism, he united sensuality and luxurious ornamentation in masterpieces like The Kiss.
+Master of Viennese symbolism, he combined sensuality and luxurious ornamentation in masterpieces like The Kiss.

 See the collection - 128 works